odhjustingabriel/OpenFloat-M-Pesa-Middleware-Platform/README.md

 mvn jacoco:report
 ```

----

 ## License
-Distributed under the MIT License.
-See [LICENSE](LICENSE) for details.
+Copyright (c) 2026 OpenFloat M-Pesa Middleware Platform.
+All rights reserved.

+This software and its documentation are confidential and proprietary.
+See [LICENSE](LICENSE) for full licensing terms and restrictions.